OMG – Oh My God!: Box office

 The film had a low opening but showed good growth on its 2nd and 3rd day and collected ₹30 million nett in its opening weekend.
 Despite a slow start, the film managed to gross collections of ₹357.4 million nett in its first week.
 The film collected ₹220 million in its second week.
 The film continued its successful run in its third week and make a total of around ₹725.0 million in three weeks.
 The film raked another ₹62.4 million in its fourth week to make a total of ₹782.4 million in four weeks.
 Overseas, OMG – Oh My God! grossed US$2.5 million in 10 days.
 At the end of 17 days, OMG – Oh My God! had grossed ₹104.5 million.

 Awards

-The movie was awarded the Best Hindi film award by Institute for Research and Documentation in Social Sciences (IRDS) during the second IRDS Hindi Film Awards for social concern.
-The film has won the award for Best Adapted Screenplay in 60th National Film Awards.
+OMG – Oh My God! was awarded the Best Hindi Film Award by the Institute for Research and Documentation in Social Sciences (IRDS) during the second IRDS Hindi Film Awards for social concern.
+The film has won the award for Best Adapted Screenplay at the 60th National Film Awards.